Search

 Have you found yourself resolved to foster healthy habits in the morning, but by the time evening rolls around, it has disappeared?
 What are your roadblocks?
 Going out to eat?
 Unexpected guests?
 Started a project, and time got away from you?
 Becoming overwhelmed, or you didn’t feel like it later in the day?
 The secret is to find motivation and have a plan you can stick to for the long term.
 So, where to start?
 What is stopping you?

-I have a few thoughts to help you become more accountable to what you are trying to accomplish.
+I have a few thoughts to help you become more accountable for what you are trying to accomplish.

 Decide What Healthy Habits You Want To Accomplish

-What is important enough you will want to stick with it and follow through?
+What is important enough to make you want to stick with it and follow through?
 Evaluate your priorities and determine what is most important and why you want to do it.
-For example, if you are looking to lose weight – Is it because you want to look better?
-Feel better or something else?
+For example, if you are looking to lose weight, is it because you want to look better, feel better, or something else?

-If you want to be healthier – Is it because you are trying to prevent future problems or solve current health issues?
+If you want to be healthier, is it because you are trying to prevent future problems or solve current health issues?
 Do you want to feel better and stronger?
-My point is if you don’t buy into the result or big picture, you won’t find the motivation to accomplish the wanted result.
+My point is that if you don’t buy into the result or big picture, you won’t find the motivation to accomplish the desired result.

 Create A Personal Mission Statement & Set Mini Goals

-As silly as this may seem, a mission statement is vital because you decide what’s important to you, why you are doing it, and agree to move forward.
+As silly as this may seem, a mission statement is vital because you decide what’s important to you and why you are doing it and agree to move forward.
 When thinking about a mission statement, try to keep it simple.
-Don’t make it complicated, so it will be hard to remember or obtain.
-Think basic plan and work from there.
+Don’t make it complicated so it will be hard to remember or obtain.
+Think of a basic plan and work from there.
 For example, a sample mission statement could be as little as “I will walk five days a week and build up to going ten miles a week.”

-Mini goals are great to keep us excited about what we are doing, and it also helps us change habits.
-You can control how many and how often you have mini goals.
-For example, you may decide as part of your weight control or healthy eating plan, you will delete one item from your menu in the next month.
+Mini-goals are great for keeping us excited about what we are doing, and they also help us change habits.
+You can control how many mini-goals you have and how often you have them.
+For example, you may decide that as part of your weight control or healthy eating plan, you will delete one item from your menu in the next month.
 You may have a mini goal of adding stretching to the end of your workouts.
-Or one mini goal may be to drink a certain amount of water daily.
+One mini goal may be to drink a certain amount of water daily.
 When you have these mini goals, you see differences in your life and feel good about being in control.

 Make Notes & Take It One Task At A Time

 For example, say you want to read an article once a week on strength training techniques.
-Or perhaps you decide each week you will try a new recipe that is healthy for you.
-Go back to your mission statement and mini goals to see if they align with the big picture of what you want to accomplish.
+Or perhaps you decide to try a new healthy recipe each week.
+Go back to your mission statement and mini-goals to see if they align with the big picture of what you want to accomplish.

 How often do we hear the benefits of multitasking?
 I am here today to tell you to stop and think single-tasking!

 Why?
-I bet you do too much at once, and, instead of something getting done, everything is in process.
+I bet you do too much at once, and instead of something getting done, everything is in process.
 There is something also called slow multitasking.
-This is having multiple task going on, but you are working on one thing at a time.
-If you want to give up sugar, exercise, or give up caffeine then start with one and get it done before moving to the next.
+This is having multiple tasks going on, but you are working on one thing at a time.
+If you want to give up sugar, exercise, or give up caffeine, then start with one and get it done before moving to the next.
 I often tell my fitness clients I’m excited they showed up.
 If they can’t do every movement or need to alternate something, it’s okay.
 We can build as we go.
-The last thing I want is for someone to feel uncomfortable, then stop and quit.
+The last thing I want is for someone to feel uncomfortable and then stop and quit.
 Remember single-tasking!

 Know Your Strengths And Weaknesses